Kaylalittle-dev/Recipe-App/README.md

 # RecipeApp
-created with HTML, CSS, and JavaScript with the help of ' TheRealDB' api for this app
+created with HTML, CSS, and JavaScript with the help of ' TheRealDB' api in generating recipes for this app